Barnabas Kelet Henagan

-Barnabas Kelet Henagan (June 7, 1798 – January 10, 1855) was a physician and South Carolina politician who became the 58th Governor due to the death of Patrick Noble on April 7, 1840.
+Barnabas Kelet Henagan (June 7, 1798 – January 10, 1855) was a medical doctor and South Carolina politician who became the 58th governor of South Carolina due to the death of Patrick Noble on April 7, 1840.

 Early life and career

 Henagan was born in Marlboro District on June 7, 1798, to Darby and Drusilla Henegan.
 He was educated at the academies in Marlboro County and he went on to study medicine at the University of Heidelberg in Germany.
-Afterwards he returned to South Carolina to practice medicine as a physician and he also engaged in planting.
+Afterwards he returned to South Carolina to practice medicine and also engaged in planting.
 In 1826, he became the president of the Brownsville Minerva Academy.

 Political career

-Henagan won election to the South Carolina Senate in 1834 and was elected by the General Assembly to be the 38th Lieutenant Governor of South Carolina in 1838.
+Henagan won election to the South Carolina Senate in 1834 and was elected by the General Assembly to be the 38th lieutenant governor of South Carolina in 1838.
 In the final year of his term, Governor Patrick Noble died on April 7, 1840, and Henagan assumed the governorship.
 His term as governor lasted less than a year, but Henagan deplored to the Legislature the poor condition of the public schools in the state and the corruption of the electoral process.
 After leaving office in 1840, Henagan was reelected to the state Senate in 1844 and served as the Secretary of State from 1846 to 1850.